-The City of St. George would like to wish you and your family an enjoyable and safe 24th of July, Pioneer Day celebration.
+The City of St. George would like to wish you and your family an enjoyable and safe 24th of July.
 As you are aware, the State of Utah, Bureau of Land Management, National Forest Service and many other state and federal agencies have restricted the use of fireworks in all unincorporated areas of the state.
 Due to the extreme fire danger that exists in the southwestern region of Utah this summer, the St. George Fire Chief recently signed an order prohibiting fireworks in designated areas of the City.

 No fireworks of any kind are to be used within 250 feet of the following areas: